bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 Orphan Blocks
 ~~~~~~~~~~~~~

-Blocks-first nodes may download orphan blocks—blocks whose :ref:`previous block header hash <term-previous-block-header-hash>` field refers to a block header this node hasn’t seen yet.
+Blocks-first nodes may download orphan blocks—blocks whose :term:`previous block header hash <Previous block header hash>` field refers to a block header this node hasn’t seen yet.
 In other words, orphan blocks have no known parent (unlike stale blocks, which have known parents but which aren’t part of the best block chain).

 .. figure:: /img/dev/en-orphan-stale-definition.svg
    :alt: Difference Between Orphan And Stale Blocks